NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 • ATMs: widely available in cities — withdrawal limits typically Bs 2,000–3,000 per transaction

-• International ATM fees: $3–$5 per withdrawal from foreign cards
+• International ATM fees: $3–$5 per withdrawal from foreign cards; foreign cards often face dollar-shortage frictions

 • Wise/Revolut: useful for receiving international payments, but not widely accepted locally

-• Western Union and money transfer offices: widespread — useful for receiving funds from abroad
+• Western Union and money transfer offices: widespread — increasingly important due to dollar scarcity

 • Cash is king: many smaller businesses, markets, and taxis only accept cash (bolivianos)